 We are in a news-hungry world where nutrition quackery becomes a hot topic.
 Nutrition headlines are no exception to information overload with news channels looking for stories 24 hours a day.
 This means that nutrition topics can fall into the trap of clickbait.
 There are SO many sensationalized topics with little basis in true health.

 People are more confused than ever!
-This post is written to help you understand nutrition headlines, what is nutrition quackery, and how functional nutrition may be your best navigation tool for health.
+So this post is written to help you understand nutrition headlines, what is nutrition quackery, and how functional nutrition may be your best navigation tool for health.

 What is nutrition quackery?